 For additional information, download the list of approved MBE and WBE certifying agencies.

-Therefore, Messer encourages potential subcontractors to schedule a personal meeting to discuss specific areas of expertise.
-This allows Messer's EI department to identify key opportunities and individuals to provide the best opportunity to be successful business partners.
-To schedule an appointment, please contact:
+Messer encourages potential subcontractors to contact us to discuss specific areas of expertise.
+This allows Messer to identify key opportunities and individuals to be the most successful business partners.
+Email firstname.lastname@example.org

 Supplier Diversity Leadership Team